Skip to main content

 “We hadn’t expected what happened,” says Locke.
 “The lines!
 There was a two-and-a-half-hour wait, and everyone was great about it.
 Nobody pushed, nobody got impatient, and when gold star mothers or disabled vets showed up, people would just stand back and wave them right forward.
 Thirty thousand brochures—that’s a year’s worth—went in less than three months.”

 It’s not hard to see why.
 Jane Colihan, who was doing the picture research for the story, and I were down there to choose items to illustrate.
 I was surprised by the number of people the museum had drawn on a Thursday morning in October.
 It seemed a noisy, happy crowd, but nobody stayed noisy once they understood what they were seeing in this particular corner of the immense museum.
 While Jane and I were talking with Jennifer, a couple of teenagers carne running around the corner, tugging at each other.
-“Hey, what the hell’s all this?” one of them yapped, and twenty seconds later they were both gravely absorbed, moving slowly along the display, silent before this colloquy between the living and dead.
+“Hey, what the hell’s all this?” one of them yapped, and, 20 seconds later, they were both gravely absorbed, moving slowly along the display, silent before this colloquy between the living and dead.

 Jane and I had learned all about the exhibit by the time we got there, but knowing and seeing are different things.
 The relics aren’t grand, but how they pierce: